catppuccin/tailwindcss/packages/catppuccin-tailwindcss/README.md

    yarn add -D @catppuccin/tailwindcss
    ```

-2. Import the theme in your `globals.css` file:
+2. Import the theme in the same file as your `tailwindcss` import

    ```css
    @import "tailwindcss";